masonicboom/react-cardboard/README.md

 ![Image Alt](demo-screenshot.png)

+There's also a demo letting you view the famous [Utah teapot](https://en.wikipedia.org/wiki/Utah_teapot).

 ## Demo

+There are two demos:

+1. Panorama of mars, that you can look around by turning your head (in a Cardboard viewer): [View Demo](https://masonicboom.github.io/react-cardboard/panorama/).
+1. The Utah teapot, which you can rotate by turning your head (in a Cardboard viewer): [View Demo](https://masonicboom.github.io/react-cardboard/object/).

-Live demo is at https://masonicboom.github.io/react-cardboard/.
-This will work in a desktop browser (tested in Chrome and Safari), but is best viewed in a Google Cardboard viewer (tested with iPhone 5s and [Mattel View-Master](http://www.view-master.com)).
+These will work in a desktop browser (tested in Chrome and Safari), but are best viewed in a Google Cardboard viewer (tested with iPhone 5s and [Mattel View-Master](http://www.view-master.com)).

 ## Usage